2005 Public Policy Agenda

 - Develop a skilled, competitive workforce that is responsive to the needs of employers and contributes to the economic vitality of the state.

-- Create jobs, and assure access to jobs, that pay self-supporting wages.
+- Create, and ensure access to, jobs that pay self-supporting wages.

-- Provide effective education and training pipelines for workers, particularly those with the largest barriers to employment, so they are prepared for jobs that lead to career advancement.
+- Provide effective education and training pipelines for workers, particularly those with the largest barriers to employment, to prepare them for jobs that lead to career advancement.

 Despite its relative affluence, Maryland has a large population of low-income families who work in jobs with inadequate wages, benefits and prospects for advancement.
-Employers complain that they have difficulty finding skilled workers to fill job openings.
+Employers often complain that they have difficulty finding a skilled and ready workforce to fill job openings.
 By revising state policies we can better meet the needs of both employers and job seekers.

-1. Increase opportunities for low-skill, low-income workers to upgrade their skills through education and training.
+1. SKILLS: Increase opportunities for low-skill, low-income workers to upgrade their skills through education and training.

 Remove financial barriers for low-income working adults seeking to upgrade their skills through post-secondary education.

 - Allocate more funds for assistance based on financial need.
 Allow part-time students to be eligible for need-based aid